-- 7.1 Council Tax Benefit was abolished on 1 April 2013 and was replaced by locally defined Council Tax Reduction Schemes. - 7.2 2021/2022 is the ninth year of the Scheme, which is now fully embedded. - 7.3 The Council's Scheme is based on the old Council Tax Benefit Scheme and is therefore means-tested with a standard percentage reduction being made to the final award.
+- 7.1 At the Meeting of Cabinet on 15 September 2020, Cabinet resolved: - a) That the CTRS position relating to this and previous financial years be noted: - b) That that a full review of the CTRS has commenced and been postponed due to the consequences on the Scheme of the COVID-19 pandemic be noted; - c) That the decision as to whether to continue with the amount to be distributed to Parish, Town & Community Councils and if so whether this should be maintained at £38,885 be delegated to the Service Director - Customers and the Service Director - Resources in consultation with the Executive Member for Finance & IT, taking into account the financial settlement for 2021/2022; - d) That no changes to the CTRS be made for 2021/2022. - 7.2 Council Tax Benefit was abolished on 1 April 2013 and was replaced by locally defined Council Tax Reduction Schemes.
+2021/2022 is the ninth year of the Scheme, which is now fully embedded. - 7.3 The Council's Scheme is based on the old Council Tax Benefit Scheme and is therefore means-tested with a standard percentage reduction being made to the final award.
 This reduction was 33.13% for the first two years of the Scheme and has been reduced to 25% for the subsequent six years.
 A lower reduction means that the claimant will receive more benefit and therefore pay less Council Tax. - 7.4 The Scheme has been generally accepted within North Hertfordshire.
-The Council has received very little feedback on the Scheme and collection rates have been fairly well maintained considering the recent period of austerity and the effects of the COVID-19 pandemic. - 7.5 The Scheme continues to cost less than originally anticipated due in the main to the reduction in the number of claimants.
-This has been a steady year-on-year reduction until the early part of 2018/2019, when the claimant numbers plateaued out and then fell slightly.
+The Council has received very little feedback on the Scheme and collection rates have been fairly well maintained considering the recent period of austerity and the effects of the COVID-19 pandemic.

+- 7.5 The Scheme had continued to cost less than originally anticipated due in the main to the reduction in the number of claimants.
+This had been a steady year-on-year reduction until the early part of 2018/2019, when the claimant numbers plateaued out and then fell slightly.
 The numbers rose steadily during 2019/2020 with a sharp rise in March 2020 followed by a significant increase in claims so far in 2020/2021 due to the COVID-19 pandemic.
 The steady reduction in numbers meant that the Scheme costs did not escalate even though Council Tax levels increased.
 With claimant numbers now increasing significantly, and the tendency for all Major Preceptors to apply the maximum increase in Council Tax without triggering a local referendum, the value of awards is increasing.
 Further, maximum expected increases in Council Tax for 2021/2022, eliminates any scope available to make the Scheme more generous. - 7.6 Chart 1 below shows how claimant numbers have steadily reduced since the Scheme was introduced, until 2019/2020.